Deepayan137/GaB/README.md

 ## Question Generation and Balancing strategy

+### VQAv2

-* To train the question generator model, adjust the following settings in the `train_blip.sh` script:
+* To train the question generator model, execute `bash scripts/train_blip_qg.sh`:

-    - Enable caption loss: `--use_cap_loss True`
-    - Disable using generated data: `--use_gen_data False`
-    - Ensure training starts from scratch: `--train_from_scratch True`
-    - Remove the memory flag: remove `--memory`
-    - Use `--epochs 1`
-    - We provide the trained question generation heads in [link](https://drive.google.com/file/d/1RIn7UjOrIh87Zfgw7Z6BoLV8IouGHGBg/view?usp=sharing).
+* We also provide the trained question generation heads in [link](https://drive.google.com/file/d/1RIn7UjOrIh87Zfgw7Z6BoLV8IouGHGBg/view?usp=sharing).
 Unzip the folder and place it inside `snap`.

 **Note:** It is feasible to train the question generation and answering heads simultaneously, but this approach demands reducing the batch size from `80` to `32` to prevent CUDA out-of-memory errors, significantly slowing down the training process.